Konkaniprakasa/Konkaniprakasa.github.io/_posts/2025-08-05-Split-Ergativity-in-Konkani.md

   &nbsp; ‘The daughter buys a TV.’ <br>

-## Ergativite marking in Pronominals
+## Marking ergativity in Pronominals